pirovc/ganon/docs/start.md

 ### ganon build

+- `--level`: Highest level to build the database.
+Can be a taxonomic rank [species, genus, ...], 'leaves' for taxonomic leaves or 'assembly' for a assembly/strain based analysis.
+The more specific the level, the bigger the database will be.
-- `--max-fp --filter-size`: controls the false positive of the bloom filters and the size of the filter (which is the same as the amount of memory needed).
-The higher the `--max-fp`, the smaller the databases at a cost of sensitivity in classification. `--filter-size` can be used instead of `--max-fp` to define a specific size for your database.
-In this case, the false positive will be reported at the end of the build.
+- `--max-fp`: controls the false positive of the bloom filters.
+The higher the `--max-fp`, the smaller the databases at a cost of sensitivity in classification.
 - `--window-size --kmer-size`: the *window* value should always be the same or larger than the *k-mer* value.
 The larger the difference between them, the smaller the database will be.
 However, some sensitivity/precision loss in classification is expected with small *k-mer* and/or large *window*.
 Larger *k-mer* values (e.g. `31`) will improve classification, specially read binning, at a cost of larger databases.
-- `--hibf`: build smaller databases that can be queried faster.
-Building will take longer.

 ### ganon classify